sunfishcode/rfcs/text/0000-io-safety.md

     // Create a file.
     let file = File::open("data.txt")?;

-    // If it happens that `file`'s internal has the value 7, and we correctly
-    // guess that here, we will have a forged file descriptor which will let
-    // us do I/O as if through `file` but without needing access to `file`.
+    // Construct a `File` from an arbitrary integer value.
+This type checks,
+    // however 7 may not identify a live resource at runtime, or it may
+    // accidentally alias encapsulated resources elsewhere in the program, so
+    // this requires an `unsafe` block to recognize that it's the caller's
+    // responsibility to avoid these hazards.
-    // Consequently, `from_raw_fd` needs to be `unsafe`. let forged = unsafe { File::from_raw_fd(7) };
+    let forged = unsafe { File::from_raw_fd(7) };

     // Obtain a copy of `file`'s inner raw handle. let raw_fd = file.as_raw_fd();

-    // Release the original file, ending the resource's lifetime. drop(file);
+    // Release `file`, ending the resource's lifetime. drop(file);

+    // Open some unrelated file.
+    let another = File::open("another.txt")?;

     // Further uses of `raw_fd`, which was `file`'s inner raw handle, would be
     // outside the lifetime the OS associated with it.
-This could lead to
+This could lead to it
-    // it aliasing other otherwise unrelated `File` instances, such as
+    // accidentally aliasing other otherwise encapsulated `File` instances,
+    // such as `another`.
+Consequently, this requires an `unsafe` block to
-    // `another` here.
-Consequently, `from_raw_fd` needs to be `unsafe`. let dangling = unsafe { File::from_raw_fd(raw_fd) };
+    // recognize that it's the caller's responsibility to avoid these hazards. let dangling = unsafe { File::from_raw_fd(raw_fd) };
-    let another = File::open("another.txt")?;
 ```

 Callers must ensure that the handle value passed into `from_raw_fd` is a value